I fixed a bug. What should I do now?

 }

-It parses many kinds of strings.
-One of the implementations crashed when parsing unexpected values.
-After fixing the bug in the problematic implementation, we added a test that ensures every implementation can process special strings.
+It parses various kinds of strings.
+One implementation crashed when processing unexpected values.
+After fixing the bug, we added a test to ensure every implementation handles special strings without throwing.

 [Fact]